ChanthMiao/ghc-wiki-mirror/design/type-naming.md

 - One alternative would be simple but brutal: simply have no "`%`" escape notation.
-In the above examples, saying `Succ` at the the type level would mean the data type `Succ`, and there would be no way to get to the data constructor.
+In the above examples, saying `Succ` at the type level would mean the data type `Succ`, and there would be no way to get to the data constructor.
   You lose.

 - Another alternative would be to allow the type name to disambiguate.
-Thus `Nat.Succ` would name the data construtor.
+Thus `Nat.Succ` would name the data constructor.
   (Obvious question: the overlap with the module qualifiers.)

 - Not every data type type can be lifted to the kind level; for